fenago/data-analysis-pandas/lab_guides/lab_3.md

 ![](./images/Figure_3.19_B16834.jpg)

-**Tip:**

-In `pandas`, the index is tied to the rows---when we drop rows, filter, or do anything that returns only some of the rows, our index may look out of order (as we saw in the previous examples).
-At the moment, the index just represents the row number in our data, so we may be interested in changing the values so that we have the first entry at index `0`.
-To have `pandas` do so automatically, we can pass `ignore_index=True` to `sort_values()`.

 Pandas also provides an additional way to look at a subset of the sorted values; we can use
 `nlargest()` to grab the `n`